hbradio/portfolio/content/more-about.md

   Otherwise I pace around, hold my breath, let it out
   Sit on the couch and think about
   How living's just a promise that I made

+## Favorite Quotes

+> ... life is growth... - John Dewey

+> If you board the wrong train, it is no use running along the corridor in the other direction. - Bonhoeffer